 Investing in P2P software, documenting processes and putting the effort in at the front end of the procurement process will save time and resources throughout all stages in the long run.

 6. Use a purchase order system

 It seems obvious, but so many organizations fail to follow a robust purchase order system.
+Without a system in place, spend visibility is near impossible to achieve.
 Purchase order software that is integrated into your other accounting and procurement systems can help you keep track of all purchases, ensuring accountability from all departments as well as enabling easier supplier and order management to ensure orders are being fulfilled correctly.